onyx-platform/onyx/doc/user-guide/coordinator-ha.md

 ### Launching Another Coordinator

 To launch a secondary Coordinator, configure the options with the same `:onyx/id` as the primary Coordinator.
 If you're running another Coordinator on the same box, be sure to use a different port than the original.
 Starting up a secondary Coordinator should *block* the calling through until the seconary becomes the primary.
+Interally, Onyx is using ZooKeeper's leader election recipe to watch for failures and perform recovery.

 Example: